JohnPHogan/FullStackProject1/README.md

 Installation:

 The project can be checked out from github.
-No further configuration should be needed.
+Once installed, no further configuration should be needed.

 NOTES: